stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 - Refactored scripts to use Pydantic for robust data validation
 - Updated the `.github/workflows/process_landmarks.yml` GitHub Action for manual triggering, robust batch processing using a matrix strategy, configurable parallelism, and improved dependency installation.
 - **Added pip caching to the GitHub Actions workflow to speed up dependency installation and reduce redundant downloads in parallel jobs.**
-- **Refactored the CI/CD workflow to build a Docker image with all dependencies in a single job, push it to GitHub Container Registry, and run all parallel processing jobs using this pre-built image.
+- **Refactored the CI/CD workflow to build a Docker image with all dependencies in a single job, push it to GitHub Container Registry, and run all parallel jobs using this pre-built image.
 This ensures all jobs share the same environment and eliminates redundant setup steps.**
 - **Created a Dockerfile at the repository root to enable the CI/CD workflow to build and push the Docker image.
 This resolves the previous job failure due to a missing Dockerfile.**
+- **Created a comprehensive Jupyter notebook for analyzing Pinecone vector database statistics, providing insights into the distribution, metadata, and clustering of landmark vectors.**

 ## Next Steps
 1. Re-run the GitHub Actions workflow to verify that the Docker image is now built and pushed successfully.